sara-nl/clouddocs/surfcursus-part-B-2015-Oct-15.markdown

 ### <a name="5.-Wrap-up"></a> 5.
 Wrap up

-* Play around, make your checks and don't forget to [shut down](#first-shut-down) all the running VMs when you are finished.
+* Play around, make your checks and don't forget to [shut down](surfcursus-part-A-2015-Oct-15#first-shut-down) all the running VMs when you are finished.

 >Remember: Your running VMs are consuming quota whether they are doing something useful or are idle.

+### Next: Extras
+You have completed the Tutorial [SURFcursus - part B](surfcursus-part-B-2015-Oct-15).
+If you want more of the HPC Cloud, see [Surfcursus - Extras](surfcursus-extras-2015-Oct-15).